paris-saclay-cds/ramp-workflow/README.md

 ### Submit to a data challenge at [ramp.studio][rstudio]

 Once you found a good workflow instantiation (submission), you can submit it at [ramp.studio][rstudio].
 First, if it is your first time using RAMP, [sign up][signup], otherwise [log in](http://www.ramp.studio/login).
 Then find an open event on the particular problem, for example, the event [titanic](http://www.ramp.studio/events/titanic) for this titanic.
 Sign up for the event.
-Both signups are controled by RAMP administrators, so there **can be a delay between asking for signup and being able to submit**.
+Both sign-ups are controlled by RAMP administrators, so there **can be a delay between asking to sign up and being able to submit**.

 Once your signup request is accepted, you can go to your [sandbox](http://www.ramp.studio/events/titanic/sandbox) and copy-paste (or upload) [`feature_extractor.py`](https://github.com/ramp-kits/titanic/blob/master/submissions/starting_kit/feature_extractor.py) and [`classifier.py`](https://github.com/ramp-kits/titanic/blob/master/submissions/starting_kit/classifier.py) from `submissions/starting_kit`.
 Save it, rename it, then submit it.
 The submission is trained and tested on our backend in the same way as `test_submission` does it locally.
 During your submission is waiting in the queue and being trained, you can find it in the "New submissions (pending training)" table in [my submissions](http://www.ramp.studio/events/titanic/my_submissions).
 Once it is trained, you get a mail, and your submission shows up on the [public leaderboard](http://www.ramp.studio/events/titanic/leaderboard).
 If there is an error (despite having tested your submission locally with `test_submission`), it will show up in the "Failed submissions" table in [my submissions](http://www.ramp.studio/events/titanic/my_submissions).
 You can click on the error to see part of the trace.